 The temporomandibular joint (TMJ) connects the jawbone to the skull.
 There is one joint located on each side of the jaw.
-TMJ disorders can cause discomfort, but more commonly pain that ranges from moderate to severe.
+TMJ Dysfunction can cause discomfort, but more commonly pain that ranges from moderate to severe.
 Although the exact cause of TMJ disorder is often difficult to pinpoint, the pain may be due to a combination of factors.
 Some suffers of TMJ disorder suffer with severe pain on a daily basis.
 That pain can also spread to the head, neck, and upper shoulders.

 There is no doubt about it that TMJ is painful.
 Those who suffer from it can have tightness and sharp pain in their jaws.
 That pain can also extend all around the face.
 TMJ can also produce migraine headaches, headaches with “shooting” pain or headaches that have a “piercing” feeling.